codemonkey76/ait_helpdesk/tests/Feature/README.md

 # Tests to write:

 ### Roles
-1. A user can be assigned to the "restricted user" role
+1. ~~A user can be assigned to the "restricted user" role~~
-2. A user can be assigned to the "user" role
+2. ~~A user can be assigned to the "user" role~~
-3. A user can be assigned to the "manager" role
+3. ~~A user can be assigned to the "manager" role~~
-4. A user can be assigned to the "agent" role
+4. ~~A user can be assigned to the "agent" role~~
-5. A user can be assigned to the "admin" role
+5. ~~A user can be assigned to the "admin" role~~
-6. A user can be assigned to the "super-admin" role
+6. ~~A user can be assigned to the "super-admin" role~~

 ### Tickets
-1. A user can create a ticket
+1. ~~A user can create a ticket~~
-2. A user cannot view a ticket created by another user
+2. ~~A user cannot view a ticket created by another user~~
-3. A user can view their own tickets
+3. ~~A user can view their own tickets~~
+4. ~~A user cannot create tickets for a company they are not assigned to~~
-4. A manager user can see all tickets for companies that they are assigned
+5. ~~A manager user can see all tickets for companies that they are assigned~~
-5. A user can respond to their own ticket
+6. A user can respond to their own ticket
-6. A manager can respond to all tickets for companies that they are assigned
+7. A manager can respond to all tickets for companies that they are assigned
-7. An agent can change the status of a ticket
+8. An agent can change the status of a ticket
-8. An admin can delete a ticket
+9. An admin can delete a ticket

 ### Registration